martyn82/ts-clone/README.md

-ts-clone
+ts-essentials
 ========

-A small TypeScript library that enables cloning of objects.
+A small TypeScript library that contains some essential tools to build sophisticated applications.

+The library contains:
+* Object clone function

 ## Prerequisites